 But if your business revolves around live broadcast of music festivals, sports matches, or film debuts, TVOD is the best way to deliver ad-free experiences for viewers.

-If you want to enable more flexibility for your OTT business, try a hybrid model.
+If you want to enable more flexibility for your OTT platform, try a hybrid model.
 By providing a free, ad-supported, and premium subscription service, you can easily accommodate various viewer demands, while ensuring a reliable revenue stream.

 For example, you can offer a wide library of lower-value content on an AVOD basis, and monetize your premium video via subscriptions — the way Viu does it.
 Or, mostly provide subscription packages, while charging a higher price for particular content through a transcription-based model.